dylan-lang/dylan-programming-book/source/oo-1.rst

 -  You can restrict generic functions to operate on specific classes of objects.

-In Dylan, a method belongs to a generic function, as shown in `See The say-greeting generic function and its methods. <oo-1.htm#16310>`_.
+In Dylan, a method belongs to a generic function, as shown in `The say-greeting generic function and its methods. <oo-1.htm#16310>`_.
 Although methods are independent of classes, methods operate on instances of classes.
 A method states the types of objects for which it